-Beginning this academic year, Florida Atlantic University has made important changes in how we process high school transcripts.
-The University has adopted the Self-Reported Student Academic Record (SSAR).
+Florida Atlantic University has adopted the Self-Reported Student Academic Record (SSAR) service for the reporting of school transcripts.
 This new method allows students to enter all courses and associated grades that have been attempted, or will be attempted, for high school and/or college credit without requiring the submission of an official transcript to the university (official transcripts will be required after high school graduation only).
+In addition, test scores are also self-reported with this tool.

 After you have completed your FAU admissions application, you will receive a confirmation email that we received your admissions application.
 You must complete your FAU application first in order to link your SSAR.
 Click on the “Link Self-Reported Academic Record” in your confirmation email to go to the SSAR record.